CometChicken/EricChenZhang/README.md

 It includes all the images and tables generated when we are running our code.

 ## Summary Folder
-In this folder, we put our jupyter notebook of report in it.
+In this folder, we put 2 files.
+One is our jupyter notebook of report in it.
+The other is the complete jupyter notebook with all the code and output in it.

 ## Shiny Link
 https://ericchenzhang.shinyapps.io/body_fat_calculator/